VipulGurav/EVCharge/README.md

-# EVCharge
+# EvCharz
- EV charging Stations Locator
+An Mobile application which provide the List of EV charging point near you.